Watagon/learning-opensips/README.md

 ## Pre-requisites

-Please follow [learning-freeswitch](https://github.com/MayamaTakeshi/learning-freeswitch) first as it will give you a solid understanding of how to write functional tests.
+Please, follow [learning-freeswitch](https://github.com/MayamaTakeshi/learning-freeswitch) first as it will give you a solid understanding of how to write functional tests.

 ## Building the image:
 ```